Ph.D. Ecology; University of Vermont

 - General Biology

 Letovsky, Erin, Ian E. Myers, Alexandra Canepa, Declan J. McCabe.
-2011.
-Differences between kick sampling techniques and short-term Hester-Dendy sampling for stream macroinvertebrates. in press Bios
+2012.
+Differences between kick sampling techniques and short-term Hester-Dendy sampling for stream macroinvertebrates.
+Bios 82 (2) 47-55.

 I am currently a Science Adviser for Vermont EPSCoR and I play two primary roles: I am a researcher in the Research on Adaptation to Climate Change project and I facilitate outreach to high schools in the Streams Project.
 In 2011 the overall project was recently funded by NSF in the amount of $20 million.